jameschriswagner/fish_ranges/README.md

     edges are manually determined using the maximum and minimum range estimate across all surveys tracking each individual fish species, again on a specific coastline where that survey actually occurs.

+coastal_ecdfs-SURVEY-RANGE.ipynb

+    This file does exactly the same thing as coastal_ecdfs-all-ranges.ipynb, with the exception being how we define each coastal region.
+In this file, we define the coastal regions as being the intersection between the published survey ranges as outlined in the shapefile available at https://github.com/AquaAuma/TrawlSurveyMetadata/archive/refs/heads/master.zip, and the hand-selected coastal regions
+    as generated and visualized by coastal_ecdfs-all-ranges.ipynb.